theborderland/membership/README.md

 make
 ```

+Windows: Install Cygwin, reinstall Docker and run `make`.
+Currently there is an issue running from Powershell or the default commandline.
 After the image is built (it may take a few minutes), you can execute pretix
 locally and start testing: